-The aircraft that may be financed with the proceeds of this Offering are scheduled for delivery under United's purchase agreements with The Boeing Company ("Boeing") from January 2016 through March 2017 (four of which have been delivered prior to the date hereof).
+The aircraft that may be financed with the proceeds of this Offering are scheduled for delivery under United's purchase agreements with The Boeing Company ("Boeing") from December 2016 through June 2017.
 See the table under "-The Appraisals" for the scheduled month of delivery of each such aircraft.
-Under such purchase agreements, delivery of an aircraft may be delayed due to "excusable delay", which is defined to include, among other things, acts of God, governmental acts or failures to act, strikes or other labor troubles, inability to procure materials, or any other cause beyond the applicable manufacturer's control or not occasioned by the applicable manufacturer's fault or negligence.
+Under such purchase agreements, delivery of an aircraft may be delayed due to "excusable delay", which is defined to include, among other things, acts of God, governmental acts or failures to act, strikes or other labor troubles, inability to procure materials, or any other cause beyond the applicable manufacturer's fault or negligence.

-The Note Purchase Agreement provides that the period for financing the Aircraft under this Offering (the "Delivery Period") will expire on June 30, 2017.
+The Note Purchase Agreement provides that the period for financing the Aircraft under this Offering (the "Delivery Period") will expire on September 30, 2017.
 In addition, if a labor strike occurs at Boeing prior to the scheduled expiration of the Delivery Period, the expiration date of the Delivery Period will be extended by the number of days that such strike continued in effect, but not more than 60 days.